bsccf/Uni-notes/Mechanics structures and materials/Statics 2/4 Generalised hooke's law/bulk modulus.md

 #### What is
 ## Bulk modulus ($K$)
-This is a value used in a form of the [[hydorstatic stress]] equation, it is basically a measure of how a material reacts to being uniformly compressed in all directions:
+This is a value used in a form of the [[hydrostatic stress]] equation, it is basically a measure of how a material reacts to being uniformly compressed in all directions:

 > ### $$ K = \frac{E}{3(1-2\nu)} $$
 >> where: